Monmouth County NJ Aggravated Arson Defense Attorney

 - Had the purpose to destroy or damage a forest.

-How to Defend Arson Charges in NJ?
+How to Defend an Aggravated Arson Charge in NJ?

 This is a high burden for the prosecution, as they need to establish that the Defendant acted knowingly or purposely when they placed another in danger, destroyed the building or forest.
 An individual intent is their mindset and it cannot be seen and it can only be determined by inferences drawn from their conduct, their words or their actions.
 As you can see, this can prove to be problematic for the prosecution and is a good angle for a defense attorney to explore.
 If you would like to discuss your options with one of our Monmouth County criminal defense attorneys then please contact us at (732) 858-6959.